tbensky/labview_usb4000/README.md

 in the Labview code.
 I think actually once I got the STS driver to install, it took over the older WinUSB automatically and I saw it in the device manager tree (I never had to make the driver switch happen).

+Thank you Norm H. at Ocean Optics for your help with this.